Essential Auto Insurance Terminology for New Drivers

 Instantly compare rates and find the best deal for your needs.

-• Premium: The amount you pay for your policy, monthly or yearly.
-How premiums are set depends on your driving history, age, vehicle, and where you live.
+Premium: The amount you pay for your policy, either monthly or yearly.
+How premiums are set depends on factors like your driving history, age, vehicle, and location.

-• Liability Coverage: Pays for injuries or damage you cause to others in an accident.
-It's required in most states and is the foundation of every auto insurance policy.
+Liability Coverage: This coverage pays for injuries or damage you cause to others in an accident.
+It's required in most states and forms the foundation of every auto insurance policy.

-• Comprehensive Coverage: Protects your car from non-crash events, like theft, fire, vandalism, or storms.
-Often paired with collision for full coverage.
+- Comprehensive Coverage: Protects your car from non-crash events, such as theft, fire, vandalism, or storms.
+It is often paired with collision coverage for complete protection.

 Common Questions About Auto Insurance